By Jeff Blakley

 In addition to operating a sawmill, Ring was an election inspector for an election held in Detroit in the spring of 1912.11 Mabel Delp Ring, E. H. and Cora’s daughter, was born on February 12, 1913 in Detroit, Dade County, Florida.12

 Elbert’s brother-in-law, Edgar Thomas, moved to Detroit from Grayson County, Virginia, probably in early 1911.
 He and James Tanner laid the keel for a 20-passenger boat to ply the waters of the central canal in November of 1911.13 He and Elbert made a trip to Lake Okeechobee in the boat, named the Virginia, a year later.14 Ed used the boat to take people on rides down the newly completed Detroit canal15 to the bay.16

 In this photograph, Ed Thomas is part of a group of men who showed off the skin of an alligator that they had killed.
-The men standing in the back row are, from left to right, John W. Hunt, one of James B. Brown’s sons, Ed Thomas, John B. Brown, Mr. Schultz and William Watson.
+The men standing in the back row are, from left to right, John W. Hunt, one of James B. Brown’s sons, Ed Thomas, James B. Brown, Mr. Schultz and William Watson.
 Sitting in the front row are an unidentified man on the left and Ernest Thomas, Ed’s older brother.

 James Benjamin Brown was another early pioneer in Detroit who also owned a sawmill.
 He came to Detroit from Tennessee.

 Ring was also an inspector for the F.E.C.
 Railway and was mentioned in the newspaper in May of 1912 as being in Miami, where he was making his “regular rounds.”17 In early April of 1913, his wife left for their old home in Virginia to spend the summer. taking their newly born daughter, Mabel, with her.20